⚠️ Research in Progress: Doctoral Defence Forthcoming

 Leadership: The Performance of Inclusion

 Sara Ahmed’s (2012) concept of non-performativity explains how institutional diversity statements often fail to bring about what they name: the statement itself becomes a substitute for the action it describes.
 Ahmed demonstrates through institutional ethnography how diversity policies and committees operate within universities: the diversity statement becomes the achievement, and the environment remains unchanged.
-I extend Ahmed’s work into what I term malperformative inclusion: institutional actions that succeed in absorbing critique, demonstrating “awareness” of equity issues, and thereby stabilising the very extractive systems they claim to address.
+I extend Ahmed’s work into what I term malperformative inclusion: institutional actions that succeed in absorbing critique, demonstrating “awareness” of equity issues, and thereby stabilizing the very extractive systems they claim to address.
 The prefix mal- signals active harm rather than mere failure.

 The interior of a student lounge at Thompson Rivers University: warm wood tables, teal-blue walls, large windows letting in daylight, and a handful of students seated at tables.
 The space is bright, inviting, and largely empty.